Paid User Acquisition: Are Non-transparent Channels Harming Your Growth?

 Example

-We decided it was a good idea to test a new affiliate that approached us, which claims to have a strong algorithm to optimize acquisition activities directly to the in-app action.
-We need to grow our numbers, so we give it a try.
-They say they can get for our shiny new app, a paying user for $10.
-We are currently seeing on Facebook a CPA (non-cohort) of $15, so we think it might be a good idea to check this out.
+We decided to test a new affiliate who approached us, claiming to have a powerful algorithm to optimize acquisition activities directly toward in-app actions.
+Since we need to grow our numbers, we figured it was worth a try.
+They promised to deliver paying users for our shiny new app at $10 each.
+Considering we’re currently seeing a non-cohort CPA of $15 on Facebook, we thought it might be a good idea to see how it performs.

 Note: The affiliate gets paid exclusively for a purchase.